BhavethraBaabu/JobVerseAI/README.md

 # JobVerseAI
-nstantly match resumes to job descriptions using Sentence Transformers.
+Instantly match resumes to job descriptions using Sentence Transformers.
 Get a personalized fit score and actionable feedback – all in one click.